oddbird/oddsite/content/services/planning.rst

         It is easy to continue to the next customer because the tool bar with alerts
         still appears at the top of this page.
-        After taking care of the immediate tasks...
+        After taking care of the immediate tasks…
   - title: 'Interactive Wireframe'
     icon: 'interact'
     text: |